mainmatter/mainmatter.com/blog/_posts/2017-11-16-ember-test-selectors-road-to-1-0.md

 As you can see the AST looks almost similar, but not exactly the same.
-In the end we figured out we could check if the `MustacheStatement` has a `sexpr` property, and in that case use the `hash` property inside of it instead.
+In the end we figured out we could check if the `MustacheStatement` has a `sexpr` property, and in that case use the `hash` property inside of that instead.

 Once we had that conditional in place all our tests were 🍏 again and we were able to adjust our range of supported Ember versions all the way down to